-Hadeel Oueis is a writer and journalist focusing on the Middle East.
+Hadeel Oueis is a writer and journalist focusing on the Middle East, and is a research fellow at the Philos Project.
 She majored in political studies and in 2011, at the age of 18, was arrested by the Assad regime for playing a key role in the early days of Syrian protests.
 In 2012, the United States delegation in Geneva met with Oueis and helped her relocate to the United States.
 She currently analyzes U.S. policies in the Middle East for major Arabic networks.
 Oueis reported for years through the @JIMENA platform about Sephardic and Mizrahi Jews and has been an active voice in calling for peace in the Middle East.

 Anti-Israel mobilization and rhetoric have always been a prominent feature of official Arab discourse, regardless of political orientation.
 Islamist, nationalist, and secular parties have all seen vocal hatred of Israel as a cornerstone for rallying support and a vehicle to spread unrelated political messages to achieve related objectives, with unrelated acts being framed as forms of ‘resistance’ against Israel.
 This discourse is also evident in how Arab media outlets depict stories relating to the Israeli state, its people, and Jews overall.
 These outlets circulate reports and articles that often confuse what is political and what is religious, linking anything Jewish to the Arab-Israeli conflict without distinguishing between government policies and interests, on the one hand, and, on the other, the relations between people who have coexisted with each other in peace for generations.